ggarra13/mrv2/docs/sphinx/en/user_docs/saving.rst

 .. topic:: Video Options

+	   * Resolution

+  With the Resolution pulldown you can choose to save the clip at the same size, at half size or at quarter size.

 	   * Profile

   With the Profile option, you can select the basic codec used when saving the movie.
-Currently these can be "None", "H264", "ProRes", "ProRes_Proxy", "ProRes_LT", "ProRes_HQ", "ProRes_4444" or "ProRes_XQ".
+Currently these can be "None", "H264", "ProRes", "ProRes_Proxy", "ProRes_LT", "ProRes_HQ", "ProRes_4444", "ProRes_XQ", "VP9", "Cineform" or "AV1".
 Note that the most compatible codec ("H264") requires a license from VideoLAN for encoding or to compile mrv2 in GPL mode.
 Please refer to the compilation instructions of mrv2 at:

              https:://github.com/ggarra13/mrv2

+	     * Pixel Format

+  Depending on the Profile chosen, the pixel formats supported to save the movie can change.
+YUV pixel formats compress better while GBRA formats preserve the quality better.
+The 10LE or 12LE indicate the number of bytes used (8-bits, 10-bits or 12bits).
+The higher the number of bits, the better the quality, but the bigger the image size.

 	     * Preset

   With the Preset selection, you can choose the quality of encoding with the selected codec.
 Currently, we ship presets for vp9 and av1.